-Adrien Brody as "Dmitri"
+Adrien Brody Awards

 In the 1930s, the Grand Budapest Hotel is a popular European ski resort, presided over by concierge Gustave H. (Ralph Fiennes).
 Zero, a junior lobby boy, becomes Gustave's friend and protege.
 Gustave prides himself on providing first-class service to the hotel's guests, including satisfying the sexual needs of the many elderly women who stay there.
 When one of Gustave's lovers dies mysteriously, Gustave finds himself the recipient of a priceless painting and the chief suspect in her murder.

 In this adaptation of the autobiography "The Pianist: The Extraordinary True Story of One Man's Survival in Warsaw, 1939-1945," Wladyslaw Szpilman (Adrien Brody), a Polish Jewish radio station pianist, sees Warsaw change gradually as World War II begins.
 Szpilman is forced into the Warsaw Ghetto, but is later separated from his family during Operation Reinhard.
 From this time until the concentration camp prisoners are released, Szpilman hides in various locations among the ruins of Warsaw.